 Additional Features

 The inkwell to the left of the portrait contains a color-shifting liberty bell.
 As you tilt the note, the bell appears and disappears.
-This feature combines with the 3D ribbon to create multiple movement-based authentication points.
+This combines with the 3D ribbon to create multiple movement-based authentication points.

 Verification in Practice